AdoptOpenJDK/openjdk-virtual-images/README.md

 More work needs to be done to bring to provide support to muliple OS.
 Please feel free to repot for errors/bugs, suggetion/improvements and will try to improve this recipe.

-Instructions below are only available for Ubuntu but such a box can be built on any OS that support the below programs and instructions.
+Instructions below are only available for Linux at the moment, but such a VM box can be built on any OS of choice that support the below programs and instructions.

 Requirements
 ============